openSUSE/news-o-o/_posts/2010-12-05-opensuse-weekly-news-issue-152.markdown

 >

 **[Sebastian 'sebas'
-KÃ¼gler: Running for the openSUSE Board.](http://nmarques.digitalwhores.net/2010/10/16/to-nuremberg/)**
+Kügler: Running for the openSUSE Board.](http://nmarques.digitalwhores.net/2010/10/16/to-nuremberg/)**

 >
 >
-Following up on the call for candidates, Iâ€™d like to let you know that Iâ€™m intending to run for the openSUSE Board.
+Following up on the call for candidates, I’d like to let you know that I’m intending to run for the openSUSE Board.

 In my dayjob, I am responsible for user experience at open-slx, and will be able to invest